tabdelaal/scRNAseq_Benchmark/README.md

 ### Snakemake

-To support future extension of this benchmarking work with new classifiers and datasets, we provide a Snakemake workflow to automate the performed benchmarking analyses (https://github.com/tabdelaal/scRNAseq_Benchmark/tree/snakemake_and_docker).
+To support future extension of this benchmarking work with new classifiers and datasets, we provide a [Snakemake workflow to automate the performed benchmarking analyses](https://github.com/tabdelaal/scRNAseq_Benchmark/tree/snakemake_and_docker).